learn-co-curriculum/dsc-probability-section-intro/README.md

 ### Bayes' Theorem

-Next up, we introduce Bayes' theorem - an incredibly powerful and widely used approach to determining the probability of something based upon the prior probibility and the likelihood.
-We use the example of the "Monty Hall problem" to provide some practice with applying Bayes theorem.
+Next up, we introduce Bayes' theorem - an incredibly powerful and widely used approach to determining the probability of something based upon the prior probability and the likelihood.
+We use the example of the "Monty Hall problem" to provide some practice with applying Bayes' theorem.

 ### Maximum Likelihood Estimation (MLE)